The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s H4-7 Ryoanji, a signed Giclée print from 2008, is estimated to be worth between £6,500 and £9,500.
-This artwork has shown consistent value growth over the past five years, with the hammer price ranging from £5,939 in November 2021 to £9,204 in May 2021.
-This work has an average annual growth rate of 5%.
-This is a rare artwork with an auction history of five total sales since its entry to the market in May 2021.
+The value of Damien Hirst's H4-7 Ryoanji (signed) is estimated to be worth between £6,500 and £9,500.
+This Giclée print, created in 2008, has shown consistent value growth, with an auction history of five total sales since its entry to the market on 26th May 2021.
+Over the past five years, the hammer price has ranged from £5,939 in November 2021 to £9,204 in May 2021.
+The average annual growth rate of this work is 5%.
 The edition size of this artwork is limited to 75.

 Meaning & Analysis